BrookJeynes/CSharp-Tafe-Course/README.md

 <h2>Resources</h2>
 This tutorial follows on from these online recources and gives some practice examples to complete to test your progress, it's not required but recommended you at least check out these <a href="#resources-content">resources</a> for a better understand of basics

-<h6 style="font-size:11px;"><i>*note: If you are an absolute beginner in programming it is recommended you take a read through <a href="https://channel9.msdn.com/Series/CSharp-Fundamentals-for-Absolute-Beginners?l=Lvld4EQIC_2706218949">this</a> as it will take you through some basic fundementals as this document assumes basic programming concept knowledge</i></h6>

 <h6 style="font-size:11px;"><i>*note: Many examples found in this document are taken and modified from various sites.
 A complete resource list can be found <a href="#resources-content">here</a></i></h6>

 <hr> <br>